slamora/brackets-wiki/Language-Support.md

 * A language can have a prefix and a suffix for block comments (i.e. "/*" and "*/")
 * A language can refer to a CodeMirror mode

+### Future/Goals

+Our goal is to extend languages as the primary mechanism to extend other core features of Brackets such as code hinting, text manipulation commands, quick edit, live preview, etc.
-## Places contributing to current language support
+## Places contributing to "language" support as of Sprint 21
 Based on [LESS Refactoring](https://github.com/adobe/brackets/pull/2844)

 ### Module brackets